🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 • Spread: The distance separating the highest purchase offer (bid) from the lowest sale offer (ask)

 A market displaying 10,000 shares bidding at 48 cents alongside 10,000 shares offered at 50 cents exhibits strong liquidity.
-Conversely, a market with merely 50 shares on either side separated by a 10-cent gap demonstrates poor liquidity.
+Conversely, a market with merely 50 shares on each side separated by a 10-cent gap demonstrates poor liquidity.

 Why liquidity matters for traders